gensart-x/sora-erlyana/docs/welcome.md

 <img width="300" height="300" src="https://i.ibb.co.com/7y1v1q4/hour.png">

-> This project is still on development, so it might have a massive changes, stay tuned !

 #### WhatsApp bot powered by Node.js, with several daily commands that might be useful for you !

 [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.png)](https://nodejs.org)